knpuniversity/symfony/knpu/ep6-security/validation-unique-entity.md

 in the database - and `message` so we can say something awesome when it happens.

 So add `fields={"email"}`.
 This is called *fields* because you *could* make this validation be unique across several columns.
-The add `message="Looks like you already have an account"`.
+Then add `message="Looks like you already have an account"`.

 Cool!
 Go back and hit register again.
 Validation errors are so much prettier